croct-tech/plug-js/docs/quick-start.md

 After CodePen updates the preview, you should see an alert saying _"Welcome!"_ or _"Welcome back!"_ depending on whether it is your first time playing around with CQL on CodePen.

+> 🐞 That's not a bug, that's a feature!
+> Sessions expire after 30 minutes of inactivity in the sandbox environment, and we erase all data every hour.
+> So the _returning user_ expression will only evaluate to true in that half an hour window after the session expires.

 Note that you are not limited to boolean expressions only.
 For example, let's update the example again to show how many sessions you have had: